-In 2007 Sense International joined forces with the Dhaka-based Centre for Disability in Development, to create Bangladesh’s first ever programme of services for deafblind children.
-Before this, deafblindness was not even recognised as a disability by the Government.
+In 2007 Sense International joined forces with the Dhaka-based Centre for Disability in Development, to create Bangladesh’s first ever programme of services for children with deafblindness.
+Before this, deafblindness was not recognised as a disability by the Government of Bangladesh.

-We work closely with parents so that their deafblind child can develop communication, self-help and mobility skills – and grow in confidence.
-In addition, we help adults to learn work skills so that they can earn a wage, contribute to their family’s income and live a decent life in society.
+We work closely with parents so that their child with deafblindness can develop communication, self-help and mobility skills – and grow in confidence.
+In addition, we help young adults to learn work skills so that they can earn a wage, contribute to their family’s income and participate in society.

-- Since we started, we have offered home-based education and rehabilitation to over 650 children and 50 adults in the rural areas of Bangladesh and the capital city of Dhaka.
+- We have offered home-based education and rehabilitation to over 650 children and 50 adults in the rural areas of Bangladesh and the capital city of Dhaka.

 - We have set up deafblind services at 16 locations in 15 districts, and 28 specialist Deafblind Field Educators (DFE) have been trained to work with deafblind people.

-- We have introduced Bangla sign language, a tactile communication method for deafblind people.
+- We have introduced Bangla sign language, a tactile communication method for people with deafblindness.

-- We have raised awareness of deafblindness with about 150 teachers in four specialist schools so that they understand the unique needs of deafblind children.
+- We have raised awareness of deafblindness with over 150 teachers so they understand the unique needs of children with deafblindness.

 A chance to work

-Our trained educators work with deafblind adults and their families so that they can learn work skills.
-This means that they can earn a wage, contribute to the income of the family and live a decent life in society.
+Our trained educators work with young adults with deafblindness and their families so that they can learn work skills.

-For example - one deafblind man was suffering from a lack of confidence and other social difficulties.
+For example, a man with deafblindness was suffering from a lack of confidence and other social difficulties.
 With support from us he now works confidently in a small shop.
 Another young woman helps out at her family’s plant nursery.